raleighlittles/10_Days_Of_JavaScript-HackerRank/README.md

-# 10_Days_Of_JavaScript-HackerRank
+# About
-Solutions to HackerRank's 10 Days of Javascript challenge.
+Solutions to HackerRank's [10 Days of Javascript](https://www.hackerrank.com/domains/tutorials/10-days-of-javascript/) challenge.